IHE/ITI.PDQm/input/pagecontent/volume-1.md

 #### 1:38.4.2.4.1 Patient Demographics Query by Known Business Identifier Description
 A patient visits the office of the general practitioner they see regularly.
 The general practitioner needs to retrieve the patient's electronic medical record from the jurisdictional central database.
 In the local jurisdiction, patients are issued photo ID cards by the local jurisdictional authority that include identifiers unique to the patient.
 These identifiers end with a [check digit](https://en.wikipedia.org/wiki/Check_digit) using a strong algorithm, such as the modulo-11 algorithm.
 The practitioner's office clerk uses the unique identifier on the patient's photo ID card to locate and retrieve the patient's record from the jurisdictional database.

-#### 1:38.4.3 MPI Based Process Flow in Patient Demographics Query for Mobile Profile
+#### 1:38.4.3 Match Based Process Flow in Patient Demographics Query for Mobile Profile

-The MPI based process flow is used when MPI semantics are desired.
+The Match based process flow is used when MPI matching style semantics are desired.
 This process flow is recommended for new implementations with use cases similar to use cases 1 and 2.
 It uses the Patient Demographics Match [ITI-119] transaction:

 <div>
 {%include MPI-Based-Process-Flow-in-PDQm-Profile.svg%}
 </div>
 <br clear="all">
-**Figure 1:38.4.3-1: MPI Based Process Flow in PDQm Profile**
+**Figure 1:38.4.3-1: Match Based Process Flow in PDQm Profile**

 #### 1:38.4.4 Search Based Process Flow using Patient Search or Read